TysonStanley/autoscore/README.md

 5.  `a_the_rule` = a and the are the same
 6.  `plural_rule` = remove plurals (is not applied when `stemmed_rule` is applied); default is `TRUE`
 7.  `firstpart_rule` = embedded at beginning of word or at the end of the word ("bat" :: "batman"); uses a partial matching heuristic
-8.  `alternate_spell_rule` = a researcher provided alternate spellings of words in the target; is triggered when the researcher provides a data frame of original and alternate spellings
+8.  `alternate_spell_rule` = either the default list of [common mispellings](https://en.wikipedia.org/wiki/Wikipedia:Lists_of_common_misspellings/For_machines) or a researcher provided alternate spellings of words in the target; is triggered by setting using the rule or by providing a data frame of original and alternate spellings

 Design
 ------